tonyomendoza/chords-driver/README.md

 ```

 ### Close :file_folder:
 Nobody likes untidy processes.
-Close our the file when you are done.
+Close the file when you are done.
 ```code
 close(fd);
 return 0;